 The Webex Events Production Studio is our built-in and fully integrated live streaming studio on the Webex Events platform.
 This article shows how to activate the Webex Events Production Studio, and it covers all the amazing tools available to help you successfully produce a professional quality live stream.

-Enable Webex Events Production Studio
+How to activate Webex Events Production Studio

 The first time you select Webex Events Production Studio for a Live Stream feature or Agenda session in your Event App, a modal appears with a prompt to confirm using a Webex Events Streaming credit.
 A single credit is good for an entire Event, whether you have one live stream or a hundred!
 Click Activate to continue.

-💡 Keep in mind, if the button in the bottom right corner of the modal says 'Purchase' instead of 'Activate', click Manage Teams to manage the credits assigned to each team you're a part of.
+If the button in the bottom right corner of the modal says 'Purchase' instead of 'Activate', click Manage Teams to manage the credits assigned to each team you're a part of.
 If necessary, transfer credits between teams.
 To start a chat with our support team and add credits, click Purchase.

 Click Save when you're done making changes. 💾

 Inviting speakers is easy — simply share a link that anyone can use to join with no login required. 🔓 If you want Speakers to control studio graphics and layouts during the stream, have them join the Studio as a host.

 Edit the Live Stream feature or Session where you activated Webex Events Production Studio earlier.

 The 'Invite Speakers' link is now available.
 Click the Copy button and send it to your speakers or presenters joining the stream.

 Share our Webex Events Production Studio Speaker Instructions with the speaker link to help set speakers up for success.